ablestack/nestjs-bff/README.md

 ## Description

-NestJS-BFF is a starter project for those looking for a fast-track to building a production-grade web-application with a NestJS backend, and a fully client-side JavaScript frontend.
+NestJS-BFF is a starter project for those looking for a fast-track to building a production-grade [BFF](https://samnewman.io/patterns/architectural/bff/) web application with [NestJS](https://nestjs.com/).
+This is a Monorepo project containing an API, example web client, and a companion CLI.
+It leverages Yarn Workspaces for convenient centralized package management across all three.

-The contained API and CLI works well with any client side JavaScript framework.
-This provided example web client uses Angular, which is is particularly well suited.
-This is due to the use of the same strongly typed primary language (TypeScript), and extremely similar architecture and design patterns (Servces, Providers, Modules, DI, etc)

-This project leverages Yarn Workspaces to allow for a Monorepo setup, containing an API, CLI, and example client webapp.
+## Background

+[NestJS](https://nestjs.com/) is a fantastic project, and a pleasure to develop with.
+However, it is a framework by design, and not an out-of-the-box complete system.
+While this make it a powerful and flexible toolkit for building web-apps, there are quite a few features missing that are often taken for granted in other web-application systems.

+Features such as logging, configuration management, data-base migrations, and even authentication are either missing, not production ready, or need to be assembled and configured from nest-js samples and examples.
+To get from a vanilla nest-js scaffold to a production-ready web-application stack is a worthwhile, but time consuming endeavor.
+This project aims to provide a short-cut for those who wish to save themselves some time, and an example of a full nest-js web-application implementation for the rest of us.

-### Developer Benefits of NestJS-BFF with an Angular Frontend
+### Developer Benefits

+There are a number of benefits that make NestJs and Angular a very compelling web development stack:

 - NestJS and Angular are both versatile and highly compatible frameworks, that provide a great developer experience
 - Significant reduction in context-switching between frontend and backend development